How to succeed at interviews

 The prospect of attending an interview can be scary, but don’t panic!
 Our Careers and Employability Advisers are on hand to provide tips on common interview questions to ensure you shine in the interview.
 To arrange an appointment, call into a Careers Zone or phone us on 0151 231 2048/3719.

-Learn how to prepare effectively for interviews in our ‘Interview Success’ workshop and webinar.
+Learn how to prepare effectively for interviews in at one of our online webinars.
 We cover typical questions, effective answers and how to impress prospective employers at interview.
 For dates of upcoming sessions, check our events website.

-As part of our Careers Zone 24/7 online careers tools, you can test yourself with interactive questions on the interview simulator.
+As part of our Careers Zone 24/7 online careers tools, you can test yourself with interactive questions on Interview360 and get instant feedback on your performance.
 Build up your confidence by taking a mock interview or learn about what makes an effective answer from experienced recruiters.
-You can access the interview simulator via Careers Zone 24/7.
+You can access the interview simulator here.
+There are a number of other tools and assessments you can access about interviews here.

 Career Mini Guide